Cyphexl/placename-insights/docs/stats-geonames.md

 ![](https://i.loli.net/2019/05/19/5ce16692f159c77451.jpg)

-Cities are represented with different colors on this map, and to avoid confusing mixed colors, color *[blend modes](https://en.wikipedia.org/wiki/Blend_modes)* are set to Normal, i.e. no blending.
+Cities are represented with different colors on this map, and to avoid confusing mixed colors; color *[blend modes](https://en.wikipedia.org/wiki/Blend_modes)* are set to Normal, i.e. no blending.
 In this figure, blue dot means a city that has short words in its name (e.g. Ho Chi Minh City), and yellow dot indicates long words (e.g. Vladivostok).

 To design a proper `words_length -> color` projection function, we firstly investigated the distribution of word lengths.
-The median word length is around 6 letters, with a minimun of 1 letter and maximum of over 20 letters.
+The median word length is around six letters, with a minimum of 1 letter and a maximum of over 20 letters.
 This is like a normal distribution with *skewed* (or imbalanced) two sides. *Log-normal distribution*, in this case, fits the model.

 ![450px-PDF-log_normal_distributions.svg.png](https://i.loli.net/2019/05/19/5ce16c3d7c34b27321.png)